SYS-Labs/rollux-tutorial/getting-started/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/RolluxL2?style=social)](https://twitter.com/RolluxL2)

 This tutorial teaches you the basics of Rollux development.
-Rollux is based upon Optimism Bedrock and is [EVM equivalent](https://medium.com/ethereum-optimism/introducing-evm-equivalence-5c2021deb306), meaning we run a slightly modified version of the same `geth` you run on Ethereum mainnet.
+Rollux is based upon Optimism Bedrock and is [EVM equivalent](https://medium.com/ethereum-optimism/introducing-evm-equivalence-5c2021deb306), meaning we run a slightly modified version of the same `geth` you run on Syscoin mainnet.
-Therefore, the differences between Rollux development and Ethereum development are minor.
+Therefore, the differences between Rollux development and Syscoin development are minor.
 But a few differences [do exist](https://community.optimism.io/docs/developers/build/differences/#).

 ## Rollux endpoint URL

-To access any Ethereum type network you need an endpoint.
+To access any Syscoin type network you need an endpoint.
 RPC and WSS endpoints for Rollux are visible on [Chainlist](https://chainlist.org/?search=rollux&testnets=true).

 Another great option for a Rollux RPC endpoint is [Ankr](https://www.ankr.com/rpc/rollux).